Sigstan/AccountsService/README.md

 ### Startup
 Open a terminal/command prompt and navigate to the folder in which you keep AccountsService.Api project\
 Write command dotnet run

+## Testing data
+There are two accounts which can be used for testing (account number: 1001 and 1002).